barbinbrad/carbon/SCHEMA.md

   );

--- these are records are created lazily when a user attempts to view them CREATE POLICY "Employees with part_view can insert part planning" ON "partPlanning" FOR INSERT
+-- these are records are created lazily when a user attempts to view them CREATE POLICY "Employees with parts_view can insert part planning" ON "partPlanning" FOR INSERT
   WITH CHECK (
     coalesce(get_my_claim('parts_view')::boolean,false)